mrahhal/Migrator.EF6/README.md

 .NET Core CLI tool to enable EF6 migrations in an Asp.Net Core app (RC2 and onwards).

+## Looking for .net core 3 support?

+Check [this comment](https://github.com/mrahhal/Migrator.EF6/issues/67#issuecomment-681712044).
+This tool is now invalid for .net core 3.0 projects and above.
+You'll want to use the [official ef6.exe](https://github.com/dotnet/ef6/tree/master/src/ef6) instead.

 ## Looking for the project.json version?
 Checkout the [preview2](https://github.com/mrahhal/Migrator.EF6/tree/preview2) tree version of this repository.